2021 Cokin vs Lee vs Nisi vs Formatt Hitech Firecrest photography ND filters and which is the best filter holder system?

 If you are think Formatt Hitech are just this small unknown company then let me add they are owned by Kenko-Tokina and their filters are used in blockbuster movies like Star wars and in leading television series like Peaky Blinders and are widely used in the cine industry and photography industry leading experts.

 They have a huge range of filters and filter holders for all prices making it the ideal one stop shop.
-As an ambassador for their products I can also offer a 10% discount with the Formatt Hitech discount code HAYES10 at checkout via their website simply click Here to see their range.
+As an ambassador for their products I can also offer a 10% discount with the Formatt Hitech discount code HAYES10 at checkout via their website simply click Here for the International Website or Click here for the USA website to see their range.

 Thank you for stopping by and don’t forget to checkout out my other discount code pages below from some amazing companies.